mtkwock/Neopets-UserScripts/README.md

 ### Book Library

-**Status:** `FEEDBACK RECEIVED, UPDATE PENDING APPROVAL` - Implementation done.
-Certain JN features and Player Shop features required changing.
-Updated with new propals, re-submitting Script for approval by r/Neopets mods.
+**Status:** `APPROVED` - Current Implementation (Without Player Shop support) approved for use by r/Neopets Discord mods.
+Huzzah!

 This script keeps an internal memory of your books read for each of your pets.
 It also grays-out books that you have read in your SDB, Inventory, and Shop Stock/Gallery.

 To update your pet's read-book list, visit `https://www.neopets.com/books_read.phtml?pet_name=[PETNAME]` along with the Booktastic page.
 Additionally, go to [JN's Book Checklist](https://items.jellyneo.net/tools/book-checklist/) and follow directions to set up your pet's unread checklist.
 You only need to go to JN's checklist once per pet (or if new books come out).
 However, in order to update your read list (e.g. after reading a dozen books), you will still need to visit your pet lookup page(s) again.

-Updatae the CONFIG object at the beginning of the script to customize the script to change how highlights and lowlights are shown along with disabling of locations.
+Update the CONFIG object at the beginning of the script to customize the script to change how highlights and lowlights are shown along with disabling of locations.

 ```js
 const CONFIG = {